jamirawan/dox/php-ramework/Drupal/using-drush.md

 Type 'help;' or '\h' for help.
 Type '\c' to clear the current input statement.
 ```
-Start searching with some SQL Queries
+*Start searching with some genral SQL queries*

 ### to list all table:

 ```bash